hrai/open-in-neovim/README.md

 ## Prerequisite

-In order to use this extension, you must have Visual Studio 2017+ as well as Gvim installed.
+In order to use this extension, you must have Visual Studio 2017+ as well as Neovim installed.

 ## Solution Explorer

-You can open any solution, project, folder, or file in Vim by simply right-clicking it in Solution Explorer and selecting **Open In GVim**.
+You can open any solution, project, folder, or file in Vim by simply right-clicking it in Solution Explorer and selecting **Open In Neovim**.

 ![Context menu](art/context-menu.png)

-## Path to Gvim.exe
+## Path to nvim-qt.exe

-If you installed Vim to a non-default location, a prompt will ask for the path to _Gvim.exe_.
+If you installed Vim to a non-default location, a prompt will ask for the path to _nvim-qt.exe_.

-You can always change the location in **Tools -> Options -> VsVim -> Open In GVim**.
+You can always change the location in **Tools -> Options -> VsVim -> Open In Neovim**.

 ![Options](art/options.png)